China denies entry to Disney's Winnie the Pooh film: source

-LOS ANGELES (Reuters) - Walt Disney Co’s request to show “Christopher Robin,” a movie that features the honey-loving bear Winnie the Pooh, has been denied by authorities in China, a source familiar with the matter said on Tuesday.
+LOS ANGELES (Reuters) - Walt Disney Co’s (DIS.N) request to show “Christopher Robin,” a movie that features the honey-loving bear Winnie the Pooh, has been denied by authorities in China, a source familiar with the matter said on Tuesday.

 It is unclear why the Chinese government denied entry to the film.
 Chinese authorities do not provide reasons to Hollywood studios when they reject their movies, the source said.